-If enjoy free stuff you find here, please consider supporting us by purchasing our premium 3D models for your next projects.
+If you like free stuff you can find here, please consider supporting us by purchasing our premium 3D models for your next projects.
 This will help us a lot and will allow to create and publish more and more free and interesting materials here for all CG enthusiasts.

 Hello everyone, I am administrator and co-author of all content on RenderStuff.com, you can read about me down below.
 I will explain what this website is about, its current goals, history, and what to expect in the future.

 RenderStuff is a small portal about CG and 3D graphics.
 Here you will find assets and special software related to computer graphics, and, of course, theoretical materials in the form of tutorials and articles.
 Their purpose is to help all enthusiasts and fans of computer graphics, as well as professional artists in their studies and daily work.

 Currently this website and most content is created and maintained by one person, so you may think it's a kind of personal blog, but it's not.
 For instance if you want to share some tutorials, articles, or maybe some CG-related assets, such as 3D models or textures, then please contact us for details.
 I will be happy to publish any interesting material here, but, of course, it must be something unique, CG related and you must be original author.
 The site already contains some materials donated by others.
 For example, this excellent 3D model of a luxury bed set is made by gus_ann our prior forum activist.

 In return, I can put a desired description on a page with content you are donating, as well as a link to your profile, portfolio, 3D school, or even a link to your 2D/3D stock page, as long as it's relevant to CG.

 As you may notice, we also publish here premium items with links to pages on 3D market.
 This is an important part of RenderStuff, as it is the source of financial support that has allowed this site to keep going all these years.

 This site was founded by two CG artists, but since one of us is now busy with other things, only I introduce myself.